 Example: If the encryption grid consists of a keyword not interfering with the composition of the last row of the grid (less than 20 distinct letters), then the letters of the last line will follow the alphabetical order ( and will often be UVXYZ if the W is omitted).

 The cipher has several possible variants

-- the use of other coordinates than the right of the row and the bottom of column (top of column, left of row, etc.)
+— the use of other coordinates than the left of the row and the bottom of column (top of column, right/end of row, etc.)

 — the reverse order of the coordinates, invert the coordinated letter of the row and the coordinated letter of the column